Justin Bieber Avoiding His Ex Selena Gomez To Keep His Wife Happy

 According to Us Weekly, Justin Bieber is staying away from his ex-girlfriend Selena Gomez to avoid upsetting his wife Hailey Baldwin.

-An anonymous source claims told Us Weekly reporters that they “haven’t talked recently” and Bieber is being careful to stay “loyal” to his wife Baldwin.
+An anonymous source told Us Weekly reporters that they “haven’t talked recently” and Bieber is being careful to stay “loyal” to his wife Baldwin.

-Given the dramatic on again off again history Bieber and Gomez have had it’s understandable Baldwin, and perhaps even Bieber himself, would want the former lovebirds to keep their distance.
+Given the dramatic on-again-off-again history Bieber and Gomez have had, it’s understandable Baldwin, and perhaps even Bieber himself, would want the former lovebirds to keep their distance.

 Bieber and Gomez became official back in 2011.
-Yet after years of drama, tension, breakup, getting back together, and secret rendezvous they decided to finally call it quits in 2018.
+Yet after years of drama, tension, breakup, getting back together, and secret rendezvous, they decided to finally call it quits in 2018.

-Now that Bieber and Gomez vowed to stay apart, Beiber moved on by getting back together with Baldwin, whom he dated for a while during a break up with Gomez back in 2015 and 2016.
+Now that Bieber and Gomez vowed to stay apart, Bieber moved on by getting back together with Baldwin, whom he dated for a while during a breakup with Gomez back in 2015 and 2016.

 Bieber then solidified things when he proposed to Baldwin in July 2018.
 A source told reporters that Bieber and Gomez just weren’t working together because they weren’t compatible, suggesting that Bieber might have been the problem because Gomez was “more focused on improving herself every day.”

-Nevertheless Gomez took the news of Bieber and Baldwin’s engagement hard.
+Nevertheless, Gomez took the news of Bieber and Baldwin’s engagement hard.

 View this post on Instagram